qbead/qbeadWebsite/content/book/arduino101.md

 Properly selecting the board and port is essential for the Arduino software to communicate with whatever software you are working with.

 ::: further-reading
-For more help with this for the SpinWheel, first read our [Initial Setup Guide](/quickstart) and then check out our [troubleshooting guide](/troubleshoot), if you are still stuck.
+For more help with this for the SpinWheel, first read our [Initial Setup Guide](/quickstart) and then check out our [Troubleshooting Guide](/troubleshoot), if you are still stuck.
 :::

 ## The skeleton of an Arduino program